prabeshdhakal/method_recommendation_tool/text/what_now.md

 You may never have heard about the methods that were recommended to you, or just realized that you need more experience with them.
-You can learn more about each methods on the *Sustainability Methods Wiki*, which provides a broad overview of each method alongside some helpful literature.
+You can learn more about each method on the *Sustainability Methods Wiki*, which provides a broad overview of each method alongside some helpful literature.

 [**Click here to visit Sustainability Methods Wiki**](https://www.sustainabilitymethods.org)